gbv/daia/daia.md

 string
   : A Unicode string.
 A DAIA client MUST treat fields with empty string value
     equal to non-existing fields.
+Strings SHOULD be normalized to Unicode Normalization Form C (NFC).
 URI
   : A syntactically correct URI.
 URL
-  : A syntactically correct HTTP or HTTPS URL. count
+  : A syntactically correct URL with HTTP or HTTPS URL. count
   : A non-negative integer.
 boolean